-1. Is the couple seeing a helping professional?
+Is the couple seeing a helping professional?
 (It may be wise to check in with the couple after 2-3 visits with this person to help them assess effectiveness.)
 Is the professional committed to the institution of marriage, or is he or she encouraging divorce?
-If the professional is not a Bahá'í, has he or she received the document "When You Are Counseling Members of the Bahá'í Faith on Issues Related to a Troubled Marriage, Separation, Reconciliation Effort, or Divorce" (downloadable from www.bahaimarriage.net/resources_troubledmarriages.html)?
+If the professional is not a Bahá'í, has he or she received the document "When You Are Counseling Members of the Bahá'í Faith on Issues Related to a Troubled Marriage, Separation, Reconciliation Effort, or Divorce" (downloadable from www.bahaimarriage.net/resources-troubledmarriages.html.
+It is also included in the book Re-Vitalizing Our Marriage by Susanne M. Alexander.)?

 [Note: It is wise for the couple to screen the professional ahead of time for attitudes towards marriage and divorce and ensure that the professional has training and experience in working with marriage and couples and not just individuals.
-At times, therapists trained in just dealing with individuals can focus on individual happiness and not on the importance of the institution of the marriage.
-If an Assembly is
+At times, therapists trained in just dealing with individuals can focus on individual happiness and not on the importance of the institution of marriage.
+If an Assembly is referring couples specifically to professionals who are Bahá'ís, it also has the responsibility to ensure that the professionals have the appropriate credentials and focus.]

-- referring couples specifically to professionals who are Bahá'ís, it also has responsibility to ensure that the professionals have the appropriate credentials and focus.] - 2.
-Have you identified areas where building knowledge and skills can help the couple?
-What educational steps are being taken? - 3.
+- 1. Have you identified areas where building knowledge and skills can help the couple?
+What educational steps are being taken? - 2.
 Have you ensured that any issues of safety for all family members of both genders have been addressed?
 (Consider domestic violence, threats, incest...)
-Are there any legal steps required for the Assembly to take on behalf of the family or actions to recommend that the individuals or couple take?
+Are there any legal steps required for the Assembly to take on behalf of the family, or actions to recommend that the individuals or couple take?
 [Note: There are some National Spiritual Assemblies, such as in the United States and United Kingdom, that provide domestic violence guidelines to Local Spiritual Assemblies.]
 Are you setting follow-up meeting dates or communication frequency agreements with the couple rather than leaving them wondering what is happening?